coldbox-modules/LaunchDarklySDK/README.md

     // enable awesomeness
 }
 ```
-The module will automatically shutdown the client when ColdBox reinits via the unicorn magic of ColdBox intercptors.
+The module will automatically shutdown the client when ColdBox reinits via the unicorn magic of ColdBox interceptors.
 Configure the client in a ColdBox setting by adding to your `moduleSettings` struct in `/config/Coldbox.cfc`.
 (All config values listed below)

 ```js